Pavenzen/Udacity-Write-a-Data-Science-Blog-Post-Marathon/README.md

 For this we need to understand what are the important metrics to finsih the marathon in a certain time.

-For this, we asked 4 questions:
+For this, we asked 3 questions:

 - How does the pace per age group developt over time?
 - Which age group has the biggest difference between the 1st and the 2nd half of the marathon?
-- Can we somehow predict age or gender by the results after each 5k?
 - Can we predict the finish time by the halfway-point time?

 2- Data Understanding